ethan-logue/threejs-demo/README.md

 This demo renders a simple scene demonstrating the multi-colored shadow effect seen in photography.

 ## Installation
 Clone this project locally:
 `git clone [url]`

 In project directory:
-`npm i --save three`
-`npm i --save-dev vite`
+`npm i`

 Then run:
 `npx vite`